A paradox from randomization-based causal inference: Ubiquity of the Paradox in Other Experiments

+The asymptotic Normality of the two test statistics holds because of the Lindberg--Feller CLT for independent random variables, and therefore the different power behaviors of Neyman and Fisher's tests is again due to the above difference in the variances.
 Under $H_0(\text{Neyman})$, the difference is a higher order term, leading to asymptotically equivalent behaviors of Neymanian and Fisherian inferences.
-However, under the alternative hypothesis with nonzero $\tau$, the same paradox appears again in matched-pair experiments: we tend to reject Neyman's null more often than Fisher's null.
+However, under the alternative hypothesis with nonzero $\tau$, the same paradox appears again in matched-pair experiments: we tend to reject with Neyman's test more often than with Fisher's test.